ni/python-styleguide/docs/Coding-Conventions.md

 # Bad - will produce D212
 def sell(type_):
     """
-    Sell the specified type of cheese.
+    Sells the specified type of cheese.

     Will throw an OutOfStockException if the specified type of cheese is out of stock.
     """